dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 [Conda](https://docs.conda.io/en/latest/), [venv](https://docs.python.org/3/library/venv.html).
 {{% /callout %}}

-My currently favourite project manager is [hatch](https://hatch.pypa.io/).
+My currently favorite project manager is [hatch](https://hatch.pypa.io/).
 If you've never used a project manager before, it's main job is keeping track of your dependencies, making sure there are no incompatibilities between libraries, and keeping your environment clean of unnecessary clutter.
 Project managers also allow you to build or publish your own Python packages with a single command.